Sunday, June 9, 2019

 There are no tech ways of keeping your veggies like our great grandparents did.
+It is great to eat what you have grown year round.
 Here is a listing of crops that store for 2 months or longer without refrigeration.
-For more on varieties grown for storage, The First Victory Gardens and Colonial Vegetable Garden
+For more on the actual varieties grown for storage, The First Victory Gardens and Colonial Vegetable Garden

 Cool Storage Crops